5-Minute Quick Start: Create Your First Project

 }

-Note the Title: Dashboard comment at the top, which will be automatically extracted as the menu name when syncing menus.
+Note the Title: Data Dashboard comment at the top -- when syncing menus, the CLI will automatically extract it as the menu name.

 Step 5: Build and Deploy